brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 the early days of your LT hike.
 I met some very nice AT hikers and they taught me a lot.

-By the time you pass Maine Junction north of Killington and the AT folks take a right you will be well trained.
+By the time you pass Maine Junction north of Killington and the AT folks take a right towards New Hampshire you will be well trained.
 The LT crowd is much thinner, but I never had a case where I was alone in a shelter.

 Pace/Itinerary
 --------------